 Have fun with it.
 “Bring in natural wood pieces, vintage brass, and greenery to inject some life.
 A dark kitchen can feel very serious, so have fun adding in some personality.”

-Ready to dive deep into the dark kitchen trend?
-Ahead, we pulled some of our favorite spaces that perfected the look—armed with Henderson’s tips and the following style inspiration, you’ll be equipped to try your hand at the design.
+Ready to dive deep into this statement-making kitchen trend?
+We pulled some of our favorite spaces that perfected the look.
+Armed with Henderson’s tips and the following style inspiration, you’ll be fully equipped to try your hand at the design.

 If you don’t want to completely redo your cabinets, maybe all that’s in order is a fresh coat of paint.
-Take a page from this British kitchen and give your wooden cabinets a new look with a dark blue-gray hue.
-The money you’ll save on those can go toward a more experimental countertop situation; how cool is this copper worktop?
-The patina lends an old-school feel to the material that feels right in line with the dark kitchen look.
+Take a page from this British kitchen and give your wood cabinets a new look with a blue-gray hue.
+The money you’ll save can go toward a more experimental countertop situation; how cool is this copper work top?
+The patina lends an old-school feel to the material that feels right in line with the saturated kitchen look.

 Eschew built-in counters altogether in favor of farmhouse-style tables.
 This rustic space proves that traditional isn’t always better.
-We’re digging the whitewashed brick as a backdrop; the varied textures and color contrast against the dark fixtures make the space all the more statement-worthy.
+We’re digging the whitewashed brick as a backdrop; the varied textures and color contrast against the dusky fixtures and make the room all the more statement-worthy.

-This shaker-style kitchen is simple yet sophisticated.
-The styling tip we’re stealing?
-Matching your wall paint to your dark cabinet fronts.
+This Shaker-style kitchen is simple yet sophisticated.
+The tip we’re stealing?
+Matching the wall paint to the inky cabinet fronts.
 Here, the rich blue hue emphasizes the natural wood and copper details.
 While not as stark as a light-dark color contrast, the juxtaposition is definitely gorgeous.

 Paige Sargisson’s Brooklyn brownstone has a monochromatic kitchen we’re still dreaming about.
-It’s proof of why Henderson’s advice to make sure your space has enough light matters: Without the natural sun and clean white walls, the black-on-black counters and cabinets might make the kitchen feel too cave-like.
-The idea of installing custom pulls in a lighter shade, as shown here, is also a great way to break up a darker style.
+It’s proof of why Henderson’s advice to make sure your space has enough light matters.
+Without the natural sun and clean white walls, the black-on-black counters and cabinets might make the room feel too cave-like.
+The idea of installing custom pulls in a lighter shade, as shown here, is also a great way to break up a bolder style.

 There’s not much we don’t love about this stunning kitchen.
 From the deep blue cabinets accented with matte black pulls to the black marble counters that extend up into a backsplash, the whole room is a lesson in pulling off dramatic design.
-The wooden and copper accent pieces nicely round out the kitchen and keep it from feeling one-note.
+The wood and copper accent pieces keep it from feeling one-note.